12 Uncertainty

 \[ \mathbb{P}(Y\in u_c(\hat{Y}))=c. \]

-Calibration plots allow you to assess whether probabilities are calibrated or not.
-You simply compare the predicted and quantified uncertainty with the empirical frequency.
-On the x-axes, you plot the predicted confidence level and on the y-axes the empirical frequencies with which the confidence covers the true outcome.
-Figure 13.4 shows an example of a calibration plot, where we compare the mean probabilities with the actual probabilities.
+Calibration plots allow you to assess whether probabilities of a classifier are calibrated or not.
+You compare the predicted and quantified uncertainty with the empirical frequency.
+For this you pick an outcome class and bin the data points by output score, for example into 0-10%, 10-20%, …, 90-100%.
+On the x-axes, you plot the confidence bins and on the y-axes the empirical frequencies with which the class matches the chosen class.
+Figure 12.4 shows an example of a calibration plot, where we compare the mean probabilities with the actual probabilities.
 If the plot shows a boring linear curve with a slope of 1, congratulations, your model is perfectly calibrated.
 Evaluating calibration using relative frequencies shows the close relationship between calibration and a frequentist interpretation of probability.

 Miscalibration is not just an occasional problem.
 It is a fair default assumption that any uncertainty estimate is miscalibrated:

-• Too short prediction intervals: For the water flow prediction example, we were interested in prediction intervals that cover 80% of the output.
+- Too short prediction intervals: For the water flow prediction example, we were interested in prediction intervals that cover 80% of the output.
 The interval was created by predicting the 10% and 90% quantiles.
 The interval width expresses uncertainty: The larger the interval, the more uncertain the water flow.
-However, quantile regression has the problem that quantiles are often drawn toward the median (Takeuchi et al. 2006), an effect that becomes stronger the closer the desired quantile levels are to 0% and 100%.
+However, quantile regression has the problem that quantiles are often drawn toward the median [30], an effect that becomes stronger the closer the desired quantile levels are to 0% and 100%.
 As a result, intervals based on quantile regression tend to be too short and underestimate uncertainty.

-• Bootstrapping also undercovers: Remember that in bootstrapping we repeatedly sample data with replacement from the training data.
-Because the bootstrapped datasets are highly correlated, they underestimate the true uncertainty unless we correct for this bias.
+- Bootstrapping also undercovers: Remember that in bootstrapping you repeatedly sample data with replacement from the training data.
+Because the bootstrapped datasets are highly correlated, they underestimate the true uncertainty unless you correct for this bias.

-• Bayesian models rely on assumptions: In theory, Bayesian models propagate uncertainty perfectly.
-We could look at the predictive posterior distribution and, for example, output credible intervals.
-But they are calibrated (in the frequentist sense) only if our assumptions about likelihood, priors, and so on are correct.
-Hint: they are not.
+- Bayesian models rely on assumptions: In theory, Bayesian models propagate uncertainty perfectly.
+You could look at the predictive posterior distribution and, for example, output credible intervals.
+But they are calibrated (in the frequentist sense) only if your assumptions about likelihood, priors, and so on are correct.
+Hint: they are unlikely to be correct.

 For each miscalibrated uncertainty quantification method, there are several suggestions on how to fix it.
-For example, to fix miscalibrated probability outputs, we could use post-processing methods such as Platt’s logistic model (Platt et al. 1999) and Isotonic Calibration.
+For example, to fix miscalibrated probability outputs, you could use post-processing methods such as Platt’s logistic model [31] and Isotonic Calibration.
 A more general framework for dealing with all these problems is conformal prediction, which can make any uncertainty measure “conformal” – with coverage guarantees.

 Conformal prediction, a set-based approach to uncertainty